 This summer we had the opportunity to recognize two men, John Lorek and Felix Madrid.
-They were acknowledged as our July 2012 RecognizeGood Legends and honored with a “Pay-It-Forward” donation of $1,000 to Central Texas Ability Sports.
+As our July 2012 RecognizeGood Legends, they received a “Pay-It-Forward” donation of $1,000 to Central Texas Ability Sports.
 The ceremony took place at City Hall, in Taylor, Texas.

 John Lorek and Felix Madrid started the non-profit organization East Wilco Challenger Sports in Hutto, Texas.
 The mission of this nonprofit organization is to have all interested children with special needs in Eastern Williamson county, Travis county, and Eastern Central Texas play sports all year round, free of charge!

-The founding of this organization was inspired by Lorek’s son, Ryne, who lives with visual and muscular disabilities, but whose father felt still deserved the chance to run and play and jump like other children.
+Lorek’s son, Ryne, who lives with visual and muscular disabilities, inspired the founding of this organization.
+Lorek felt his son still deserved the chance to run and play and jump like other children.
 The nonprofit organization is partnering with the Cal Ripken Sr. Foundation and applying for grants and raising money to build their own Special Needs Ability Baseball Field for 2013!
 They are also going to use their $1,000 Pay-It-Forward donation to pay for new kickball jerseys.

-Doug Austin, a special education teacher and certified Special Olympics coach, was honored with the privilege of speaking about John and Felix.
+Doug Austin, a special education teacher and certified Special Olympics coach, spoke about John and Felix.
 The stories he told about the organization, from its infancy to present, were moving.
-Of John and Felix he said, “It was an honor to recognize these two gentlemen, who have a unique idea that is benefiting a lot of the kids in the central Texas area.
+“It was an honor to recognize these two gentlemen.
+They have a unique idea that is benefiting a lot of the kids in the central Texas area.
 John and Felix recognized a need that is out there.
 They saw a problem, and instead of saying ‘what can you do for me,’ they said ‘what can we do!’”

 “The kids are so wonderful.”
 Felix said.
 “They make you smile every time you’re out there.
-Our history books are always evolving, because each time we go out there with the kids, with the family, there is a new story being told.”
-It was a privilege to recognize the positive impact John and Felix have had on so many lives.
+Our history books are always evolving.
+Because each time we go out there with the kids, with the family, there is a new story told.”
+It was a privilege to recognize the impact John and Felix have had on so many lives.
 They have a huge heart for kids, and are making an incredible difference for the greater good!

 John & Felix will also be a part of our upcoming “Say Thanks” Austin annual event, in which they will be presented along with our other 2012 Legends.
 The “Say Thanks” Austin event allows the community to say thanks, by voting for the Legend if their choosing.
 The Legend with the most Thank You’s receives a $10,000 Pay-It-Forward to the nonprofit of their choice!
 The goal is to gain as much participation from the community as possible and to continue the “Circle of Good.